 The winner from the U of T Final will go on to represent U of T at the Ontario 3MT® competition.

 The 3MT® events are open to the public; we encourage to you to bring your family and friends.
 Participants and guests are asked to arrive well before the competition starts, as space is limited and access to the rooms will be closed during the presentations.

-All entrants must be doctoral students (PhD, EdD, SJD, DMA) who have reached candidacy (completed all course work) by the registration date (or expect to by March 1st, 2017) and must have made substantial progress on their research and analysis.
+All entrants must be doctoral students (PhD, EdD, SJD, DMA) who have reached candidacy (completed all course work) by the registration date and must have made substantial progress on their research and analysis.